reedacartwright/rbedrock/cran-comments.md

 ## Submission

-- CRAN errors identified on 2023-12-01 have been fixed.
+- CRAN errors identified as of 2023-12-01 have been fixed.

 ## Test environments